vivy-pics/branding/README.md

 ---

-This repository contains all of Vivy's branding assets.
+This repository contains all of VIVY's branding assets.

 ## Logos

-These logos are the primary branding for Vivy.
-They change color based on text color via currentColor but can also be in an accented style.
+These logos are the primary branding for VIVY.
+They use Catppuccin's Sky color (see [colors](#colors)).
 No other form of this icon and wordmark is valid.

 ### Icon